 Now, the content has to be valuable.
 It has to match what you’re asking.
 You could say, typically, “Here’s an eBook, and give me a down payment.”
 Not going to work.
 Most of the time its name and email.
 Today, we also deal with some GDPR, so you’ve got to make sure that you’re treating people’s data very delicately because it is personal data.
 When you’re doing this, make sure you’re adding value to them, and then they’re not going to mind getting an email from you because you’re providing value to the process.

 We typically do a gated piece of content.
-We build blogs around that, as well, to begin to highlight that piece of content, so now and then we're going to have right here, the next part, it's going to be our content strategy.
-In that we've got things like SEO part of that, we've got social part of that, we've got a followup email campaign.
-There's a
+We build blogs around that, as well, to begin to highlight that piece of content, so now and then we’re going to have right here, the next part, it’s going to be our content strategy.
+In that we’ve got things like SEO part of that, we’ve got social part of that, we’ve got a followup email campaign.
+There are a lot of things going around all this content that’s starting to promote this, but all of this is top of the funnel.
+All of this is just to get the wheel turning so we can start moving people down here.

 Again, a lot of people stop here.
-They do a followup email, and they stop communication.
-Somebody starts to go in this flow, starts to come online, and then you just put a wall and you stop talking to them, and then you go, "Well, I generated 40 leads from that campaign.
-Not a single one of those converted into a sales qualified
+They do a follow-up email, and they stop communication.
+Somebody starts to go in this flow, starts to come online, and then you just put a wall and you stop talking to them, and then you go, “Well, I generated 40 leads from that campaign.
+Not a single one of those converted into a sales qualified lead,” and it’s completely your fault because you didn’t take the steps to walk them towards that.
+You just expected them to do it on their own.

 Think about a time, any time in your relationships or any type of business you’ve done where somebody said, “Here’s a coupon,” and one second later, from a business you’ve never heard from, and then one second later you say, “All right, here’s $5000 to give you what you’re doing.”
 That’s not how it works.
 You have to build relationships.
 Be human.
 It’s extremely important in this whole process.